mkopciuszynski/arpes/docs/source/interactive.rst

 --------------

-Use ``.F.show()`` to get a tool that allows :doc:`interactively examining curve fit quality </curve-fitting?id=examining-fit-quality-interactively>`.
+Use ``.F.show()`` to get a tool that allows :doc:`interactively examining curve fit quality <curve-fitting?id=examining-fit-quality-interactively>`.

 Making Any Function Interactive
 -------------------------------